catseye/Lariat/README.md

 were left almost entirely undefined; the only operation they were required to support was comparison of two names for equality.
-While this extreme level of abstraction might be attractive from a theoretical perspective, it introduced complications and awkwardness for any potential practical use of the abstract data type.
+While this extreme level of abstraction might be attractive from a theoretical perspective, it introduced complications and awkwardness for any potential practical application of the ADT.

-In Lariat 0.2, names are treated as abstract objects much like terms, and we specify that names must support the following two operations:
+In Lariat 0.2 and beyond, names are treated as abstract objects much like terms, and we specify that names must support the following two operations:

 ### `equal(n: name, m: name): boolean`